Changed (album): Content

 Gary LeVox explains the title, "Actually there's a song on the album called "Changed" and it's a really, really special song.
 And we thought that title of that song really captures what this new season of our career is because everything in our professional career has changed...(we) thought the title was appropriate."
 Rascal Flatts worked with long-time producer Dann Huff on their new album but also produced a few of the tracks on their own.

 The Limited Deluxe Edition 'ZinePak includes the 15-song Changed Deluxe CD, an exclusive 72-page magazine, and a set of four Rascal Flatts guitar picks.
 The magazine includes exclusive interviews with Gary, Jay and Joe Don, rare photographs, lyrics, commentary on the band's career and much more.
 Only 40,000 copies are available.
 The Limited Deluxe Edition version was exclusively available at Wal-Mart stores.
 In the weeks leading up to the album's release, three promotional singles were released for music download; the title track was released on March 13, 2012, "Hot In Here" on March 20, 2012, and "She's Leaving" on March 27, 2012.

+Joe Don Rooney told Taste of Country that he believed Changed was the trio's best album to that point in their career, saying: "We joke that it's taken us 12 years and eight albums to make this album.
+We've been through a lot and I think the hardcore fan can hear it in this album.
+I think it's our strongest record to date.
+It's exactly what the three of us are about musically."